Networks-it-uc3m/L2S-M/additional-info/l2sm-vlink.md

     nodeName: node-a
 ```

 - **Pod Configuration**: Pod 'ping' is defined with the `vlink-sample` annotation and an "ips" argument specifying its IP address.
+It's deployed on node-a.
 - **Connection to L2SM-Switch**: Pod 'ping' is attached via Multus to an L2S.M component known as the l2sm-switch, controlled by the L2S-M controller.
 This grants 'ping' two network interfaces: the default (provided by Flannel or Calico) and the new vlink interface.